Capital One Coders is Boosting Students’ Interest in STEM

 Capital One Coders inspires students to recognize their potential as technologists by helping them cultivate a greater interest in computer science during a critical period in their development.

-According to a recent study conducted by ImpactED, a research and evaluation center based at the University of Pennsylvania, on behalf of Capital One, Capital One Coders is boosting students’ knowledge of and interest in STEM (science, technology, engineering and mathematics) fields.
+According to a recent study conducted on behalf of Capital One by ImpactED, a research and evaluation center based at the University of Pennsylvania, Capital One Coders is boosting students’ knowledge of and interest in STEM (science, technology, engineering and mathematics) fields.

 Since its launch in 2014, Capital One technologists have worked directly with students throughout the program to build a mentoring relationship and inspire confidence as they explore technology through design thinking and coding.

-Since the program’s creation, Capital One Coders has partnered with over 120 schools and youth-serving nonprofit organizations across the United States, Canada and the United Kingdom.
+Capital One Coders has partnered with over 120 schools and youth-serving nonprofit organizations across the United States, Canada and the United Kingdom.

 In turn, more than 22,000 students have considered pursuing careers in computer science.